B92: Predecessors

 From the 2000s, the daily newscast on TV B92 become popular with viewers.
 Its TV news service was the second most watched in Serbia after the national broadcaster.
 The afternoon edition was at 4 PM and the central edition was at 8 PM.
 This was an only edition with two presenters (both male and female).
 The evening news had cast at 12 AM and was particularly popular and had a large surge in the ratings.
-The news provided by TV B92 were very comprehensive which has contributed to the ratings going up.
+The news provided by TV B92 were comprehensive and featured analytical and on‑site reporting, which contributed to the station’s audience engagement in the 2000s.

+Throughout the years it has become a national radio with wide audience.
+The radio station at its peak had around 400,000 daily listeners which made up 35% of all radio listeners with almost 80 stations competing for airtime.